Overview || Qualifying exam || Comprehensive exam || Dissertation defense

 Dissertation report: The dissertation report must conform to the instructions in the graduate college thesis manual.
 The report must be submitted to the examining committee members at least 10 days before the date of the dissertation defense.

 Dissertation defense (oral): An oral defense in front of the examining committee must be scheduled.
 It is expected to be an open event.
 In typical cases, the candidate will present his/her dissertation project effort and findings followed by a Q&A session.
 At the discretion of the examining committee, a private Q&A session (i.e., only the candidate and the committee members) may be conducted.
 The examining committee will then convene in private, discuss and vote to pass or fail the candidate.
 The student will be considered to have passed the dissertation defense if a majority of the members vote to pass.
 If the student fails the defense, he/she may retake it at the discretion of the examining committee.

-deadline (whichever falls earlier), the candidate should submit the 'Request and Report for final examination forms' to the BME main office.
-The report of final examination form will be available in the candidate's file at the BME office while the request for final examination will be forwarded to the Graduate College.
-Prior to the oral exam, the chair of the examining committee (or another committee member) should pick up the candidate's file from the dept. office and bring it to the defense.
+deadline (whichever falls earlier), the candidate should submit the BME request for exam form to the Graduate Program Coordinator.
+The 'Request and Report for Doctoral Final Exam' will be completed on behalf of the student and submitted to the Graduate College.
+The report of final examination form will be available in the candidate's file at the BME office while the request form will be forwarded to the Graduate College.
+Prior to the final defense, the chair of the examining committee (or another committee member) should pick up the candidate's file from the dept. office and bring it to the defense.
 Upon completion of the defense, the committee chair should have the report of final examination form signed by all the members and return it to the department office.
 Relevant forms may be downloaded from the BME Graduate Program Forms and Documents

 After passing the dissertation defense: Congrats!
 You've earned a rare honor.
 Now just a few more things to take care of: